 With Lincolnshire being a two-tier county, the territory is administered by Lincolnshire County Council (LCC) and East Lindsey District Council (ELDC).
-The National Planning Policy Framework (NPPF) (Department for Communities and Local Government 2018, now called the Ministry of Housing, Communities and Local Government) sets out the government's planning policies; of particular relevance to the strategy are policies relating to the historic environment, biodiversity and geological conservation, and climate change and flood risk.
+The National Planning Policy Framework (NPPF) sets out the government's planning policies; of particular relevance to the strategy are policies relating to the historic environment, biodiversity and geological conservation, and climate change and flood risk.
 The East Inshore and East Offshore Marine Plan (UK Government, 2014), provides guidance for sustainable development from Flamborough Head to Felixstowe.

-East Lindsey's Local Plan (ELDC, adopted July 2018) comprises the Draft Core Strategy and Settlement Proposals.
-The former document contains Strategic Policy 13 on 'Coastal East Lindsey', which sets out "here ELDC wants to be" in terms of a strong, diverse and growing economy and business sector and "What it will look like" in terms of a vibrant place where people want to live, invest, visit and work4.
-East Lindsey District Council has also produced a strategic flood risk assessment to inform the Council's strategy for delivering sustainable development5.
+East Lindsey's Local Plan (ELDC, adopted July 2018) comprises the Core Strategy and Settlement Proposals.
+The former document contains Strategic Policy 13 on 'Coastal East Lindsey', which sets out "here ELDC wants to be" in terms of a strong, diverse and growing economy and business sector and "What it will look like" in terms of a vibrant place where people want to live, invest, visit and work2.
+East Lindsey District Council has also produced a strategic flood risk assessment to inform the Council's strategy for delivering sustainable development3.